 Making a case for sleeping in the buff for better health

 Love to sleep naked?
 You’re in the minority.
 According to a 2012 study published in Sleep Journal, less than 10% of Americans admit to sleeping nude on a regular basis.
-In this case though, science overrules the majority when it comes to whether you should sleep in pajamas or the altogether.
-According to researchers, there’s strong evidence that suggest sleeping in the buff is as good for your sleep health as it is for your overall long term health.
+In this case, though, science overrules the majority when it comes to whether you should sleep in pajamas altogether.
+According to researchers, there’s strong evidence that suggests sleeping in the buff is as good for your sleep health as it is for your overall long term health.

 Before you roll your eyes and reach for your onesie pajamas, read through our incredibly logical reasons why you should start sleeping in the buff.
 Tonight.

 1. Sleeping naked can help regulate body temperature

 Getting a good night’s sleep is easier said than done for people who sleep with their internal body furnace cranked up high.
 But sleep doctors agree that the best sleep of your life starts with regulating your temperature – to fall and stay asleep.

 According to sleep specialists, your body temperature naturally drops the more tired you get – giving your organs the signal that it’s time to quiet things down for the night.
 During sleep, a slightly cooler room temperature (or a mattress designed to help cool you during sleep) will keep you slumbering without disruption.
 Sleeping without pajamas naturally regulates temperature by allowing perspiration (your internal air conditioning unit) to evaporate more quickly.
 If that perspiration is trapped in pajamas, you’ll overheat and wake up.

 2. Sleeping naked can improve your skin and hair health